DmitriyShcheka/Hello-World/README.md

 #gmail: st129457@student.spbu.ru
 #	egor.shast0.0@gmail.com

+#		How start the program:

-#bulging a program using make
+#bulging a program using "make"
+#then write "./main" to run the program
+#to complete click "Ctrl+C"s
+#after, if you want, write "make clean" to clear files like /.o

+#Thank you for using my program

+#15-17.07.2024    @All rights reserved